The expression Wiener Moderne seems to appear all over the place in Vienna, particularly in museums. But what does it refer to?

 (The neogothic Rathaus went up just before the Wiener Moderne; photo courtesy of the Rijksmuseum)

-On the other hand, for example, you had growing nationalism, working class poverty, political movements like Marxism, industrialisation, inquiring minds looking to the future (rather than the past), and greater international travel and communication that allowed new ideas and influences to spread faster than ever before.
+But you also had growing nationalism, working class poverty, political movements like Marxism, industrialisation, and inquiring minds looking to the future rather than the past.

-And you had coffee houses, where all those inquiring minds could meet.
+(And you had coffee houses, where all those inquiring minds could meet.)

 Why is the Wiener Moderne important?